 Warm summer weather may be enjoyable for farmers but can be less so for livestock who are suspetable to heat stress with even a slight increase in air temperatures.
 Some livestock tolerate heat better than others.
 Sheep and goats tend to be less susceptible to heat stress than cattle.
-During periods of extended heat and humidity look out for some of these tell-tail signs of heat stress to look out for include:
+During periods of extended heat and humidity look out for some of these tell-tale signs of heat stress to look out for include:

-1. Change of feeding
+1. Change of feeding pattern

 2. Lethargy and inactivity

 4. Cattle will often stand with their heads bowed